sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Inkscape

-Appartently, you need to install [Inkscape](https://inkscape.org/zh-hant/) first.
-I recommand you to install this in terminal.
+Apparently, you need to install [Inkscape](https://inkscape.org/zh-hant/) first.
+I recommend you to install this in terminal.
 I assume that you have your [`homebrew`](https://brew.sh/) installed.
 Then, just type the following into your terminal:

 ```bash
 brew install --cask inkscape